-Avant Assessment’s online language proficiency tests must be taken in a proctored environment with a proctor who is authorized by the organization sponsoring the test.
-Read about Test Security and Integrity to learn more.
+Avant Assessment’s language proficiency tests must be taken in a proctored environment with a proctor who is authorized by the organization sponsoring the test.
+Read about Test Security and Integrity.

 Acceptable proctors may include school/college educators, hiring managers, and supervisors.

 Parents, guardians, relatives, or anyone with whom the test taker has a personal relationship are NOT allowed to be proctors.

 The proctor’s job is to verify a test taker’s identity and ensure integrity guidelines are followed.

 The use of dictionaries, textbooks, cell phones, paper, pens, or other support materials – paper-based or electronic – are not allowed.
 Test takers’ responses must be spontaneous.
 Therefore, they are not allowed to write or type a speaking response and read them as a recorded response.

 Follow the procedures below to ensure the security and validity of each assessment: